BU-NU-CLOUD-SP18/CDN-and-WAF/README.md

 - 2. Instantiate virtual instances to construct cache servers dynamically.
 - 3. Log behavior that seems unusual.
 - 4. Provide a REST-like or REST API to the clients for managing servers.
-- 5. Provide visual interface for demo purposes, developed in React.js.
+- 5. Provide visual interface for demo purposes.

 Our ultimate goal is to generate our own limited CDN with integrated Web Application Firewall and provide an API to manage web services for prospective customers.

 <hr>

-### 2. Users/Personas Of The Project:
+### 2. Users/Persons Of The Project:

 CDN with WAF will be used by the website owner who want to be able to scale their web services without adding their own infrastructure or want to scale their load for flash crowds without a large capital investment.
 <hr>